 Why Make This

-- It's sweet, creamy, just the right amount of spicy and gives you a caffeine boost to get you through your day.
+- This pineapple matcha drink tastes almost exactly like the Starbucks original: made with coconut milk, it's sweet, creamy, just the right amount of spicy and gives you a caffeine boost to get you through your day!

-- Only 4 simple ingredients, found in regular grocery stores, gives you lots of tropical flavors and it's done in 10 minutes!
+- Simple to make: Only 4 simple ingredients, found in regular grocery stores, gives you lots of tropical flavors and it's done in 10 minutes!

-For more Asian recipes which require few ingredients, click here.
-If you like interesting matcha flavor combinations, you may also want to try this matcha blueberry latte!
+Note: For more Asian recipes which require few ingredients, click here.
+If you like interesting matcha flavor combinations, you may also want to try this matcha blueberry latte or this vanilla matcha latte!

 Ingredients

-The key ingredients for this matcha pineapple seasonal drink are:
+The key ingredients for this Starbucks pineapple matcha seasonal drink are:

 - Pineapple: you can use pure pineapple juice from a carton or blend your own fresh pineapple juice from fresh or canned pineapple.
+(Choose a ripe fruit so it'll be naturally sweet.)
 If you don't have ice on-hand, freeze the pineapple fruit before juicing instead for an ice-blended matcha pineapple ginger drink.
+(Note that if you don't like juice with bits, you'll need to sieve your homemade juice.)

 - Coconut cream: most recipes use unsweetened coconut milk, which is acceptable.
 However, I prefer a richer drink, so I prefer to make my own creamy coconut milk by mixing coconut cream with coconut water (or water) in the ratio 1:2 e.g. use 10g of coconut cream for every 20g of water to make 30g of coconut milk.